Hi There!

 a ceramist and mixed media artist

-She has exhibited her work nationally and internationally in galleries in California, New jersey, Virginia, Ghana, Nigeria, Missouri, and Illinois amongst others.
-She recently completed a workshop at Arrowmont School of Arts and craft and solo exhibition in Springfield Missouri and was a recipient of the 2022 Outstanding Student achievement award at the International Sculpture center, Hamilton, New Jersey.
+She has showcased her work in galleries both nationally and internationally, including exhibitions in California, Detroit, New Jersey, Virginia, Ghana, Nigeria, Missouri, and Charleston, among others.
+Recently, she completed a workshop at the Arrowmont School of Arts and Crafts and held a solo exhibition in Springfield, Missouri.
+She was honored with the 2022 Outstanding Student Achievement Award from the International Sculpture Center in Hamilton, NJ, and was named the 2024 Kaabo Clay Awardee at the 4th Annual Kaabo Award for Black Ceramicists in Sarasota, FL.

-Joy Okokon received her MFA in Visual Studies from Missouri State University, an MA in Art, Eastern Illinois University and her BFA from Kwame Nkrumah University of Science and Technology.
-She serves as a Teacher of Record for the foundations class and is pursuing her MFA degree at Missouri State University.
+Joy Okokon received her MFA in Visual Studies from Missouri State University in Springfield, an MA in Art, Department of Art, Eastern Illinois University in Charleston and her BFA from Kwame Nkrumah University of Science and Technology in Kumasi.
+She currently serves as a Teacher of Record of foundations class and pursing her MFA degree at Missouri State University.
 Her work observes a growing inclination among Nigerian women towards global and Western trends, leading to a decline in the adoption of traditionally symbolic hairstyles.
 This shift in culture raises her concern about the potential fading of these cherished traditions.
 Consequently, her creative endeavors transcend mere self-expression; they become a dedicated mission to safeguard the legacy of these hairstyles.
-This mission extends not only within Nigeria’s borders but also reaches beyond, aiming to preserve and celebrate this cultural heritage.
+This mission extends not only within Nigerian’s borders but also reaches beyond, aiming to preserve and celebrate this cultural heritage.

-She has exhibited her work nationally and internationally in galleries in California, New jersey, Virginia, Ghana, Nigeria, Missouri, and Illinois amongst others.
-She recently completed a workshop at Arrowmont School of Arts and craft and solo exhibition in Springfield Missouri and was a recipient of the 2022 Outstanding Student achievement award at the International Sculpture center, Hamilton, New Jersey.
+She has showcased her work in galleries both nationally and internationally, including exhibitions in California, Detroit, New Jersey, Virginia, Ghana, Nigeria, Missouri, and Charleston, among others.
+Recently, she completed a workshop at the Arrowmont School of Arts and Crafts and held a solo exhibition in Springfield, Missouri.
+She was honored with the 2022 Outstanding Student Achievement Award from the International Sculpture Center in Hamilton, NJ, and was named the 2024 Kaabo Clay Awardee at the 4th Annual Kaabo Award for Black Ceramicists in Sarasota, FL.

 MANIFESTO